YaoYinYing/RosettaPy/README.md

 `RosettaPy` is a Python module designed to locate Rosetta biomolecular modeling suite binaries that follow a specific naming pattern and execute Rosetta in command line.
 The module includes:

+### Building Blocks

 - An object-oriented `RosettaFinder` class to search for binaries.
 - A `RosettaBinary` dataclass to represent the binary and its attributes.
+- A `RosettaCmdTask` dataclass to represent a single Rosetta run task.
+- A `RosettaContainer` dataclass to wrap runs into Rosetta Containers.
+- A `MPI_node` dataclass to manage MPI resourses. _Not Seriously Tested_
 - A command-line wrapper dataclass `Rosetta` for handling Rosetta runs.
 - A `RosettaScriptsVariableGroup` dataclass to represent Rosetta scripts variables.
-- A simplified result analyzer `RosettaEnergyUnitAnalyser` to read and interpret Rosetta output score files.
+- A general and simplified result analyzer `RosettaEnergyUnitAnalyser` to read and interpret Rosetta output score files.
 - A series of example applications that follow the design elements and patterns described above.
   - PROSS
   - FastRelax
   - RosettaLigand
   - Supercharge
   - MutateRelax
-  - Cartesian ddG (on the way)
+  - Cartesian ddG (Analyser: `RosettaCartesianddGAnalyser`)
 - Unit tests to ensure reliability and correctness.

 ## Features

 - **Flexible Binary Search**: Finds Rosetta binaries based on their naming convention.
 - **Platform Support**: Supports Linux and macOS operating systems.
+- **Container Support**: Works with Docker containers running upon the official Rosetta Docker image.
 - **Customizable Search Paths**: Allows specification of custom directories to search.
 - **Structured Binary Representation**: Uses a dataclass to encapsulate binary attributes.
 - **Command-Line Shortcut**: Provides a quick way to find binaries via the command line.